-Ottawa is famous for is huge mix of museums, and there really is something for everyone.
+Ottawa is famous for its huge mix of museums, and there really is something for everyone.

-Or if you’re with the kids how about heading to the Canadian Museum of History, which is home to 5 million artifacts, and teaches all about Canada’s past and present civilization.
+Or, if you’re with the kids, how about heading to the Canadian Museum of History, which is home to 5 million artefacts and teaches all about Canada’s past and present civilization.
 The museum offers a bunch of interactive exhibits which make learning fun.
 The museum also houses the largest collection of totem poles in the world.

 For the animal lovers, Ottawa is also home to the Canadian Museum of Nature, which covers history and science right from the ocean floor all the way to the clouds above our heads.
 Expect to learn all about everything from mammals, birds, insects, reptiles to minerals plants, rocks and dinosaur fossils, as well as coming face to face with the museum’s famous blue whale skeleton.

-Dripping in history, of course Ottawa has some famous buildings that stand as some of the cities greatest sightseeing opportunities.
-For example, the Château Laurie, just one of Fairmonts iconic portfolio of hotels, is one of Ottawa's most recognisable buildings described as “Ottawa’s castle”.
-On the outside, French gothic architecture dating back to 1912, and inside a lavish interior fit for royalty.
-Even if you aren’t staying at the hotel as a guest, stop by for high tear or simply to explore the historic building.
+Dripping in history, of course, Ottawa has some famous buildings that stand as some of the cities greatest sightseeing opportunities.
+For example, the Château Laurie, just one of Fairmont's iconic portfolio of hotels, is one of Ottawa's most recognisable buildings described as “Ottawa’s castle”.
+On the outside, French Gothic architecture dating back to 1912, and inside a lavish interior fit for royalty.
+Even if you aren’t staying at the hotel as a guest, stop by for something high tier or simply to explore the historic building.

 Another impressive architectural feat is the Notre-Dame Basilica, built back in 1832 and names a National Historic Site of Canada in 1990.